-Infosys is subject to a 15% Branch Profit Tax (BPT) in the US to the extent its US branch's net profit during the year is greater than the increase in the net assets of the US branch during the year, computed in accordance with the Internal Revenue Code.
-As at March 31, 2018, Infosys' US branch net assets amounted to approximately ₹5,030 crore.
-During the year ended March 31, 2018, an additional deferred tax liability has been created for BPT amounting to ₹46 crore on account of conclusion of APA explained above.
-Further, on account of US tax Reforms, the Company has a credit of ₹155 crore pertaining to BPT for the year ended March 31, 2018.
-The Company has also reversed ₹55 crore of BPT during the year ended March 31, 2018.
-As of March 31, 2018, the Company has a deferred tax liability for BPT of ₹164 crore (net of credits), as the Company estimates that these branch profits are expected to be distributed in the foreseeable future.
+Infosys is subject to a 15% Branch Profit Tax (BPT) in the U.S. to the extent its U.S. branch's net profit during the year is greater than the increase in the net assets of the U.S. branch during the year, computed in accordance with the Internal Revenue Code.
+As at March 31, 2018, Infosys' U.S. branch net assets amounted to approximately ₹5,030 crore.
+During the year ended March 31, 2018, an additional deferred tax liability has been created for branch profit tax amounting to ₹46 crore on account of conclusion of APA explained above.
+Further, on account of US tax Reforms, the company has a credit of ₹155 crore pertaining to Branch Profit Tax for the year ended March 31, 2018.
+The company has also reversed ₹55 crore of Branch Profit tax during the year ended March 31, 2018 toward current taxes.
+As of March 31, 2018, the Company has a deferred tax liability for branch profit tax of ₹164 crore (net of credits), as the Company estimates that these branch profits are expected to be distributed in the foreseeable future.

 Other income for the year ended March 31, 2018 includes interest on income tax refund of ₹257 crore.

 The foreign tax expense is due to income taxes payable overseas, principally in the United States.
 In India, the Company has benefited from certain income tax incentives that the Government of India had provided for export of software from the units registered under the Special Economic Zones Act (SEZs), 2005.
 SEZ units which began the provision of services on or after April 1, 2005 are eligible for a deduction of 100% of profits or gains derived from the export of services for the first five years from the financial year in which the unit commenced the provision of services and 50% of such profits or gains for further five years.
-Up to 50% of such profits or gains is also available for a further five years subject to creation of a Special Economic Zone Re-investment Reserve out of the profit for the eligible SEZ units and utilization of such reserve by the Company for acquiring new plant and machinery for the purpose of its business as per the provisions of the Income tax Act, 1961.
+Up to 50% of such profits or gains is also available for a further five years subject to creation of a Special Economic Zone re-investment Reserve out of the profit for the eligible SEZ units and utilization of such reserve by the Company for acquiring new plant and machinery for the purpose of its business as per the provisions of the Income Tax Act, 1961.